Make the Purpose of Your Work Together Clear with ‘Nine Whys’

 A purpose is the main reason for working together, “an inexhaustible reason for a group to exist”.
 As such it is absolutely fundamental for collaboration, yet usually opaque or forgotten.
 A clear purpose helps teams align toward a shared goal and as a result gives meaning to all Scrum events.

+This structure was created by Keith McCandless and Henri Lipmanowicz, inspired by Geoff Bellman.
 In this post, we’ll share examples of how we’ve applied this structure within our Scrum training and coaching engagements.

 Uses in Scrum